CaptainCrowbar/rs-graphics-core/docs/colour-space.md

 for reading and writing image data.
 Your image I/O library may handle that conversion automatically, or it may require you to convert the colour space when reading or writing pixels.

+The colour operations here are only defined for floating point channels, and are not intended to be called directly by users of this library.
+Refer to the [Colour](colour.html) class for user-facing colour operations, on colours with integer or floating point channels.

 As a simplification, I treat colour spaces as stateless.
 When the definition of a colour space includes state, such as a choice of standard illuminant,